aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-a-resume-rewrite.md

 ---

-Since my sophmore year or so, my resume has been in latex.
-The history is a bit murky because I apparently didn't start traking my resume source in git until well after college, but I have a vague recollection of how it all started.
+Since my sophomore year or so, my resume has been in latex.
+The history is a bit murky because I apparently didn't start tracking my resume source in git until well after college, but I have a vague recollection of how it all started.
 Up until that point, I'd been making my resumes in Microsoft Word, but I always found it to be a bit clunky, and I didn't like the way mine looked.
-Around that time a bunch of my friends were all hyping up latex as the way they made their resumes, and that there were a plethora of good templates availible online.
+Around that time a bunch of my friends were all hyping up latex as the way they made their resumes, and that there were a plethora of good templates available online.
 I knew a little bit of latex at the time, so it seemed like a good idea to migrate everything over to latex.
 I started off with a pretty generic looking template, but soon got deep into customization.
 I played around with one and two column